-Number of times Impeachment proceedings were initiated against a Supreme Court or High Court Judge
+Number of Times Impeachment Proceedings were Initiated against a SC or HC Judge

 Impeachment proceedings against SC or HC judges initiated a total of 4 times in Indian history.